 Housing costs in Escalon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Escalon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Escalon is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Escalon who work in sales jobs (11.95%), management occupations (11.50%), and healthcare (9.04%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Escalon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Escalon is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Escalon who work in sales jobs (13.33%), office and administrative support (8.41%), and management occupations (8.00%).

-As is often the case in a small city, Escalon doesn't have a public transportation system that people use for their commute.
+Escalon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Escalon is English.
 Other important languages spoken here include Spanish and Portuguese.